foo-dogsquared/freebies-hunt-api/src/list.md

 ### Here's a meta-list of other resource lists. | list | #f453ab
 - [/r/learnmath resource list](https://www.reddit.com/r/learnmath/comments/8p922p/list_of_websites_ebooks_downloads_etc_for_mobile/) | **(Best explanation right there, folks.)** It's a resource list for learning math made by the [/r/learnmath](https://www.reddit.com/r/learnmath/) community.
 - [/r/learnprogramming wiki](https://www.reddit.com/r/learnprogramming/wiki/tools) | Contains an overview of tools and some recommendations that you'll be using for the process of programming.
+- [/r/AskElectronics wiki](https://www.reddit.com/r/AskElectronics/wiki/index) | If you're looking on electronics-related resources, here's a community-made wiki from [/r/AskElectronics](https://www.reddit.com/r/AskElectronics/) that gives details and pointers on it.
 - [awesome](https://github.com/sindresorhus/awesome) | **(This is one of the most starred project in GitHub and for a good reason.
 It's a very cool project suitable for all especially for tech.)** It's a curated list of lists; I guess you can say it's **awesome**, mwehehehehehehehe... 😎
 - [Become a Programmer, Motherfucker](http://programming-motherfucker.com/become.html) | **(Recommended if you're starting into programming.)** A site of resource list of programming-related stuff for you to take a testdive into the programming world.
 With the resource list also includes an attention-inducing title, good visuals, and a graphic of a man pointing a gun at you (unless you're on mobile), isn't that lovely.
 - [Best For Dev](https://bestfordev.github.io/) | A technical resource list, mainly includes tutorials, at one place.